adde88/hostapd-mana/Readme.md

 Update: 16.09.2016:
-This will install hostapd-mana on your pineapple nano and tetra. config files are located: /etc/mana-toolkit and the scripts are at: /usr/share/mana-toolkit/
+This will install hostapd-mana on your pineapple nano and tetra.
+Config files are located: /etc/mana-toolkit and the scripts are at: /usr/share/mana-toolkit/

 The main script to init. everything is /usr/share/mana-toolkit/mana-pineapple.sh